 Which product or building has most inspired you and why?

-The Empire State Building – a true icon of great engineering and architectural feat.
+The Empire State Building – a true engineering and architectural icon.

 At completion, it stood as the tallest building in the world for 40 years.
-The meticulous detailing and construction methods are still influencing designers of today in a new age of construction technology.
+The meticulous detailing and construction methods are still influencing designers today.

 What are your ambitions for the future?

 I would like to go into a support and advisory type of role, perhaps educating newcomers to the profession.

 What advice would you give to your younger self?

 Stick to your original path and don’t deviate.